asherp/hourly/docs/stripe.md

 !!! note
     I have redacted actual payment URL

-In about an hour, the recipient should get an email from stripe to pay by credit card.
+The recipient should get an email from stripe to pay by credit card.
 You can test credit card payment using one of their [testing cards](https://stripe.com/docs/testing#cards).
 Meanwhile, visiting the url should show you a page like this: